Frequently Asked Questions

 Is LINXS just for Lund University?

-NO!
-LINXS will be an independent institute with national and international membership and funding.
+NO. LINXS' ultimate goal is to be an independent institute with national and international membership and funding.
 Lund University is incubating LINXS, but the organisation will ultimately be directed by the partner organisations.
 These will jointly determine the long-term organisational form.

 How can my organisation become a partner in LINXS?